OM4A-Training-Material/plan4res-Training-Material/README.md

   - A tutorial how to run the different plan4res modules, linkage and postreatment scripts.
 This also includes a description of all configuration files
   - A description of the plan4res outputs
 - [plan4res introduction](https://github.com/OM4A-Training-Material/plan4res-Training-Material/blob/main/plan4resIntroduction.pdf): this presentation contains a summary of the mathematical models in plan4res as well as how they are implemented
+- [plan4resInstall](https://github.com/OM4A-Training-Material/plan4res-Training-Material/blob/main/plan4resInstall.pdf): this presentation explains how to install plan4res.
+More details can be found in the user manual.

 Plan4res is an electricity system optimisation and simulation tool, composed of the 3 following models: